aidos-lab/pytorch-topological/README.md

 `torch_topological` is still a work in progress.
 You can [browse the documentation](https://pytorch-topological.readthedocs.io) or, if code reading is more your thing, dive directly into [some example code](./torch_topological/examples).

+Here is a list of *other* projects that are using `torch_topological`:

+- [SHAPR](https://github.com/marrlab/SHAPR_torch), a method for for
+  predicting the 3D cell shape of individual cells based on 2D microscopy images

+This list is incomplete---you can help expanding it by using `torch_topological` in your own projects! :innocent:

 # Contributing